 - More startups in a variety of tech sub-sectors such as Fintech, Traveltech, and Edtech.
 Usage of innovative technologies like the Internet of Things (IoT), artificial intelligence (AI), machine learning, and blockchain technologies.

 Moreover, entrepreneurs need to realize that the world is more connected than ever before.
 The creation of high-growth, digitally-enabled businesses will make an impact in the country.

 It will also create jobs.
 Therefore, build local but also aim beyond the borders.

 Governments also need to create more incentives to attract skilled professionals.
 Additionally, attracting entrepreneurs with international experience will establish businesses in the continent.

 This will bring more seasoned startup founders into space.
-Skills transfer, creation of international networks and more export-focused companies will ensue.
+Skills transfer, the creation of international networks, and more export-focused companies will ensue.
 Henceforth, more high-growth businesses will create jobs.

 Alcor comes with 20+ years of experience.
 Our office in South Africa ensures you get to be part of the dynamic growth in Africa by providing you with seed capital and other investment banking services.
 Moreover, we are the largest capital venture firm in South Africa, come grow with us!